 And then, with "Big Apple Corner" signed into law, nothing happened.
 Weeks went by.
 Nothing from the mayor or anyone.
 I telephoned a guy in the sign division of the Department of Transportation.
-"Whenever your organization is ready, we'll put up the sign," I was told.
-Organization?
-I don't have an organization!
+"Whenever your group is ready, we'll put up the sign," I was told.
+Group?
+I don't have a group!
 I'm one guy with two dead or dying parents!

 I told him to set the date for May 3rd, the anniversary of the first spotted Fitz Gerald "big apple" of 1921.
 The sign would be placed just above another honorary street sign—Senor Wences Way, honoring the 100th birthday of the Spanish master who appeared often on the Ed Sullivan show.
 I went to the local police precinct and told them what I'd do; maybe someone would be there, maybe not.

 I wrote to Ric Burns, who was doing a New York: A Documentary Film for PBS.
 I wrote to the Times, Post, and Daily News.
 I wrote to the news directors of channels 1, 2, 4, 5, 7, 9, 11, and to the two all-news radio stations.
 I wrote to the Associated Press.
 I wrote to Mayors Koch and Giuliani.
 Koch declined.
-Giuliani (who had attended "Senor Wences Way") was also too busy.
+Giuliani was also too busy.
 I e-mailed and wrote to everybody associated with David Letterman.